XanderDJ/cs3012_Java/README.md

 # cs3012_Java
-this is where i will make the assignments for cs3012 in java.
+##Introduction
+I'm Xander De Jaegere a student of the module CS3012.
+My implementation of LCA for a binary tree and a DAG will be made here.
-I'm making this so i can be sure that I'm able to show the process of making a system for software engineering in case Haskell doesn't work out.
+I'm implementing this in Java so if I'm not able to set up and learn haskell in time.
+I can still show that i know the process of engineering and have followed it here.